phasecurve/kept/readme.md

  - Region: eu-west-2.

- - One HTTP API resource routes GET /healthz to the Go handler.
+ - One HTTP API resource routes GET /healthz to the Go Lambda handler.

  - CloudFormation outputs include ApiUrl.

 ### Configuration

  - No secrets stored in repo.

- - Local defaults allow running without configuration.

  - CI requires no secrets.